CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 6.md

 ## Task 1: Managing Microsoft 365 Copilot Licenses in Admin Center (Read Only)

+>**Note:** Your access has been set to Global Reader, meaning you won't be able to make changes.
+These instructions are for viewing only, reflecting the read-only access granted in your environment.

 ### Task 1.1: Assign Copilot licenses to the user

 Follow these steps to assign a Copilot license for an existing user from the admin center: